openebs-archive/cstor-csi/README.md

 #### Notes:
 - Only dynamically provisioned volumes can be resized.
-- You can only resize volumes containing a file system if the file system is XFS, Ext3, or Ext4.
+- You can only resize volumes containing a file system if the file system is ext4.
 - Make sure that the storage class has the `allowVolumeExpansion` field set to `true` when the volume is provisioned.

 #### Steps: